Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_nar.md

 We will begin with a model of the first cell, in which *X* upregulates *Y* but we do not have negative autoregulation of *Y*.
 We start without any *Y* particles and a constant number of *X* particles.
 To simulate *X* upregulating the expression of *Y*, we add the reaction *X* → *X* + *Y*.
 This reaction ensures that in a given interval of time there is a constant underlying probability that a given *X* particle will spontaneously form a new *Y* particle.

 We should also account for the fact that proteins are *degraded* over time by enzymes called proteases.
+The typical protein's concentration will be degraded by 20 to 40 percent in an hour, but transcription factors degrade even faster, only lasting for a matter of minutes.[^machinery] Degradation may seem like a bug, but it is in fact a feature, as it allows the cell to remove a protein after increasing its concentration in response to its environment.

-Protein degradation offers a natural mechanism by which proteins at high concentrations can return to a steady-state.
-To this end, we add a "kill" reaction that removes *Y* particles.
+To model the degradation of a protein, we add a "kill" reaction that removes *Y* particles.
 We will assume that *X* starts at steady-state, meaning that *X* is being produced at a rate that exactly balances its degradation rate, and we will therefore not need to add reactions to the model simulating the production or degradation of *X*.

 Diffusion of the *X* and *Y* particles is not necessary because there is no reaction in which more than one particle interacts, but we will allow both *X* and *Y* particles to diffuse through the system at the same rate.